frizatch/MaptimeScratch/MaptimeTutorials/Blender2019/BlenderTutorial.md

 ![](images/35_ModifierSimpleAdaptiveSettings.png)

 Now let's see what we've done!
-Go to the Render tab and give it a look!
+Go to the Render tab and give it a look:

 ![](image/36_RenderWithDefaultScale.png)